 Mouth guards can protect the mouth and teeth during various activities, from sports to sleeping.
-Our team at Sedation and Implant Dentistry Irvine can determine whether you are a good candidate for a mouth guard.
+Our team at Total Care Implant Dentistry can determine whether you are a good candidate for a mouth guard.
 Call us at 949-258-9682 for more information about our services or schedule an appointment.

 Helpful Related Links

 - American Dental Association (ADA).
 Glossary of Dental Clinical Terms.
 2021